Adam Liptak

 Adam Liptak (born September 2, 1960) is an American journalist, lawyer and instructor in law and journalism.
-He is the Supreme Court correspondent for The New York Times.
+He is the Chief Legal Affairs Correspondent for The New York Times.

 Liptak has written for The New Yorker, Vanity Fair, Rolling Stone, The New York Observer, Business Week and other publications.
 He was a finalist for the Pulitzer Prize for Explanatory Journalism in 2009 for a series of articles that examined ways in which the American legal system differs from those of other developed nations.

 Early life and education

 Liptak was born in Stamford, Connecticut.
 He first joined The New York Times as a copyboy in 1984 after graduating cum laude from Yale University, where he was an editor of the Yale Daily News, with a degree in English.
 In addition to clerical work and fetching coffee, he assisted the reporter M. A. Farber in covering the trial of a libel suit brought by General William Westmoreland against CBS.

 He returned to Yale for a J.D. degree, graduating from Yale Law School in 1988.
 During law school, Liptak worked as a summer clerk in The New York Times Company's legal department.
 After graduating, he spent four years at Cahill Gordon & Reindel, a New York City law firm, as a litigation associate specializing in First Amendment matters.

 In 1992, he returned to The New York Times Company's legal department.
 Liptak spent a decade advising The New York Times and the company's other newspapers, television stations and new media properties on defamation, privacy, news gathering and related issues and frequently litigated media and commercial cases.